 THE NEW YORK MUSIC DAILY PUBLICITY STUNT

 On September 7, 2011, New York Music Daily’s founder began a 32-day attempt to break the record for most consecutive concerts covered by a music writer.
 Here’s a daily diary that capsulizes the ups and downs of this record-breaking venture.
 It didn’t go viral, and other than about a half-dozen times when traffic spiked after a popular band got some ink here, it wasn’t particularly successful in terms of making this blog more popular than Jesus or the Beatles.
 But it sure was a lot of fun.
 Below is a Q&A that explains the rationale behind this dubious scheme:

 Q: Isn’t it ironic that now that you have your own blog, you’re leaning on me to ask you all kinds of leading questions?

 A: Life is full of ironies.

-Q: I understand that very soon, you’ll be trying to pull off your one-and-only publicity stunt here which is to break the record of the most consecutive concerts ever covered by a music writer.
+Q: I understand that very soon, you’ll be trying to pull off your one-and-only publicity stunt here which is to break the record for most consecutive daily concerts ever covered by a music writer.
 Don’t you already own that record?

 A: No. The most consecutive days I’ve ever gone out, and then written about what I’ve seen, is about six or seven.
 I need a break like everybody else![editor’s note – that estimate is actually incorrect.
 The number turned out to be more like twenty – scroll down for an explanation].